cherylz/castalleys/README.md

 * Run `npm install` to install all the dependencies.
 * Get your freemium X-RapidAPI-Key from https://rapidapi.com/ to be able to call the [ListenNotes API](https://rapidapi.com/listennotes/api/listennotes).
 * Create a file named `apiKey.js` in the `src` folder.
-Paste this line `export const apiKey = "key";
-` in the file and replace "key" with your key grabbed from the previous step.
+Paste this line `export const apiKey = "key";` into the file and replace the string key with your key grabbed from the previous step.
 * Run `npm start` to make edits in the development mode.

 ## Credits